vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-arabic-speaker-jibble-group-sxvbA.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/jibble-group"
 companyWebsite: "https://www.jibble.io/"
-summary: "Jibble-group is searching for a sales development representative that has 1 years of experience as an SDR, you're driven about tech &amp."
+summary: "Jibble-group is searching for a sales development representative that has 1 years of experience as an SDR."
 summaryBackup: "Excited about #sales, #css, #management?
 Check out this job post!"
 featured: 20
 ---